-Primary criteria will evaluate the impact on public health, potential to demonstrate outcomes, and innovation of the proposed work contained in the application.
+Primary criteria will evaluate the impact on public health, potential to demonstrate outcomes, and innovation of the proposed work.
 Concerns with any of these criteria potentially indicate a major flaw in the significance and/or design of the proposed project.